 Let the meltdowns commence.

 Habituation is disappearing and your baby doesn’t know how to handle it.
-Suddenly, this ability to retreating into his quiet zone of “fake sleep” (and it is fake sleep, not true sleep) has disappeared.
+Suddenly, this ability of retreating into his quiet zone of “fake sleep” (and it is fake sleep, not true sleep) has disappeared.

 The sanctuary is no more, and he is at an absolute LOSS to know how to deal with the loud noises, bright lights, and constant action of the world around him.
 How does he handle this?
 By venting all that frustration, anger, confusion into finding a new range of whistle tones.